Claude Code Alternatives

 Migration steps

-3. Index your repository for codebase-aware context (Enterprise tier).
+3. Index your repository or monorepo for codebase-aware context.

-4. Use Cody for codebase Q&A; keep Claude Code for agentic terminal work.
+4. Use Cody for codebase-wide Q&A and impact analysis; keep Claude Code for agentic terminal work.

 Paid plans from $9.00/mo